 Work on your blueprinting and planning skills.
 It’s so much better for everyone involved to lay out exactly the way you want something to work or look before work commences.
 Set expectations, and clarify exactly what you’d like to see happen.
 The benefits of spending time in the planning phase include finding the right person for the job, thinking through every implication, and truly understanding the budget.

-Don’t just rely on the big outsourcing platforms like odesk and elance.
+Don’t just rely on the big outsourcing platforms like Upwork (formerly oDesk).
 These platforms have their place, but finding really good contractors on them is very hard to do.
 Why?
 Because they are looking for a JOB.
 They are not sitting at the computer thinking “How can I make someone’s product better today”.
 Instead they are thinking about how they have to place 25 bids, get 4 interviews and get 1 job.
 Clients come and go for these contractors.
 You can certainly find good contractors through these platforms, but just be aware, that it’s not where the best of the best hang out.